CorrineC/full-stack-study/html/NOTES.md

 The `pattern` attribute can be assign a regular expression (regex).
 Inputs must match the regex to be submitted.

 For example, a valid credit card would match the pattern "[0-9]{14,16}".
 Valid cards contain only numbers and 14-16 digits in total.

+## Semantic HTML

+Semantic HTML is useful for accessibility, search engine optimization, and understandability.
+Screen readers and browsers are better able to interpret code, search engines are more likely to identify your website's content, and developers find semantic HTML easier to read?

+A `<header>` container usually contains navigational links and introductory content. `<nav>` contains a block of navigation links.
+It can be used in a header or on its own.